intel/llvm/sycl/doc/design/DeviceIf.md

 #endif
 // ...

-// This is true when the translation unit is compiled in AOT mode with one of
+// This is true when the translation unit is compiled in AOT mode with device
-// the new "-fsycl-targets" device names.
-The "if_device_has" feature is only
+// names that supports the "if_device_has" features.
+If an unsupported device
+// name is specified via "-fsycl-targets", the associated invocation of the
+// device compiler will set this variable to false, and that will trigger an
-// supported when compiled in this way. static constexpr bool is_new_aot_mode = (__SYCL_TARGET_INTEL_GPU_BDW__ == 1) ||
+// error for code that uses "if_device_has". static constexpr bool is_allowable_aot_mode =
+  (__SYCL_TARGET_INTEL_X86_64__ == 1) ||
+  (__SYCL_TARGET_INTEL_GPU_BDW__ == 1) ||
   (__SYCL_TARGET_INTEL_GPU_SKL__ == 1) ||
   (__SYCL_TARGET_INTEL_GPU_KBL__ == 1)